Said al-Saud

 See main article: Hajji War

-In 1958 General Abdul Karim Qassim deposed the Hashemite rule in Iraaq in a bloody coup on which most of that royal family was executed.
-The new Hashemite King, Hussayn I, instituted the Iraaqi Government in Exile but such wasn’t recognised by the Saudi government.
+In 1958 General Abdul Karim Qassim deposed the Hashemite rule in Iraaq in a bloody coup, with most of that royal family being executed.
+The new Hashemite King, Hussayn I, instituted the Iraaqi Government in Exile but was not recognised by the Saudi government.

 Hussayn I, King of Hijaaz and pretender to the throne of Iraaq, reacted by forbidding the Saudi people to perform the pilgrimage to the Holy Cities of Mecca and Medina, the Hajj.
-For the wahhabi clergy and the conservative Saudi Arabians such was considered as a high insult.
-The clergy organised their Hajj for 1959 even if the Hashemite, the traditional keepers of the Holy Cities, wouldn’t allow it.
+For the wahhabi clergy and conservative Saudi Arabians this was considered a high insult.
+The clergy organised their Hajj for 1959 even if the Hashemites, the traditional keepers of the Holy Cities, wouldn’t allow it.

-On the 23rd May 1959 Saudi pilgrims were arrested by Hijjazi forces and things got confuse.
+On the 23rd May 1959 Saudi pilgrims were arrested by Hijjazi forces, resulting in widespread confusion.
 Over 200 Saudi pilgrims were killed.
-Five days later King Said declared war against Hijjaz by pressures of the wahhabi high leaders.
-It was a short war on which the Saudi expected to easily win.
-They were wrong.
-The war became a stalemate and Saudi Arabia was forced to accept peace as the kingdom was once again nearly bankrupted.
+Five days later King Said declared war against Hijjaz under pressure from the wahhabi high leaders.
+It was a short war which the Saudi expected to easily win.
+Ultimately, however, the war became a stalemate and Saudi Arabia was forced to accept peace as the kingdom was once again nearly bankrupted.

 The King’s fall

-The economical situation in Saudi Arabia gave place to generalised discontentment both among the common people so as among the royal family.
-King Said replied with terrible repression against the common people who were more and more embracing ideologies such as communism and Pan-Arabism.
+The economical situation in Saudi Arabia resulted in generalised discontent both among the common people and the royal family.
+King Said responded with terrible repression against the common people, who were increasingly embracing ideologies such as communism and Pan-Arabism.

-King Said and his sons kept their wasteful life style and the clergy became openly critic to the political power.
-Their relations got worst when the King decided to celebrate, in 1963, his tenth anniversary in the throne.
+King Said and his sons kept their wasteful life style and the clergy became openly critical of the regime.
+Their relations reached their worst when the King decided to celebrate, in 1963, his tenth anniversary in the throne.
 An impressive celebration was held in Riyadh and it is said that one fifth of the national budget for that year was spent there.

-The King and his government was more and more isolated, without the support of the clergy, most of the royal family and the common people.
-Soon a coalition of clerics and princes started a conspiracy that should end Said’s rule.
+The King and his government were more and more isolated, without the support of the clergy, most of the royal family or the common people.
+Soon a coalition of clerics and princes started a conspiracy to end Said’s rule.

 The leader of such conspiracy was Prince Faisal, who stayed abroad during Said’s rule.
 On the 4th March 1964 King Said was finally deposed on a bloodless coup.
-Faisal became the new King of Saudi Arabia and Said so as his sons were forced to flee for exile.
+Faisal became the new King of Saudi Arabia and Said and his sons were forced to flee for exile.

 Life on exile

-Said and his sons left firstly to Lebanon and then to Xliponia where they had a palace.
+Said and his sons left first to Lebanon and then to Xliponia where they had a palace.

-Following the example of King Hussayn I of Hijaaz Said proclaimed the Saudi Government in Exile but such existence was brief.
-No state recognised his pretensions as former King Said did not have international sympathies.
-Also King Luc VII of Xliponia considered that such “exiled government” was against the traditional principles of Xliponian neutrality.
-Said had to give up his exiled government otherwise he would be expelled from Xliponia.
+Following the example of King Hussayn I of Hijaaz Said proclaimed the Saudi Government in Exile, but its existence was brief.
+No state recognised his pretensions as former King Said did not have any international sympathisers.
+Also King Luc VII of Xliponia considered that such an "exiled government” was against the traditional principles of Xliponian neutrality.
+Said had to give up his exiled government or be expelled from Xliponia.

 Said spent the last years of his life at his palace in Bovlai.
-He kept his wasteful life style as possible using the money he had in accounts in tax havens.
+He kept his wasteful life style as much as possible using the money he had in accounts in tax havens.

-He died of heart attack on the 23rd February 1969 at his palace.
-He was buried at the Foreigners’ Quarter at Bovlai Cemetery and at his burial ceremonies there were no state ceremonials.
+He died of a heart attack on the 23rd of February 1969 at his palace.
+He was buried at the Foreigners’ Quarter at Bovlai Cemetery.
+There was no state ceremony.

 Trivia

-• At the time of his rule King Said was the wealthiest ruler of the world.
-He also had the largest private aeroscrafts fleet, a total of eight built by Rolls-Royce Limited according to his commands.
+• At the time of his rule King Said was the wealthiest ruler in the world.
+He also had the largest private airship fleet, a total of eight built by Rolls-Royce Limited according to his commands.
 Some were huge and luxurious, real flying palaces.
-After his fall just two survived, the one which took him and his sons, wives and grandsons to exile, and another kept in Saudi Arabia for royal transportation.
-All other six were dismantled, sold as junk and the money made served to build schools.
-A real act of populism made by his successor, King Faisal I al-Saud.
+After his fall just two survived, one which took him and his sons, wives and grandsons to exile, and another kept in Saudi Arabia for royal transportation.
+All other six were dismantled, sold as junk and the money made used to build schools, as an act of populism by his successor, King Faisal I al-Saud.

-• During Said’s rule more than twenty palaces were built for him or to his government members (that means his sons).
-After the king was deposed several of these palaces were used as government related buildings.
-At least eight were demolished and its stones used on public works.
-More populism from his successor.
+• During Said’s rule more than twenty palaces were built for him or his government members (i.e. his sons).
+After the king was deposed several of these palaces were used as government buildings.
+At least eight were demolished and their stones used in public works, again as a result of his successor's populist policies.

 • At the time of his deposition another palace was being built deep in the desert.
-After the fall the construction was abandoned and it took just two months to the desert sands swallow it.
+After his fall construction was abandoned and it took just two months for the desert sands to swallow it.

 • One of the passions of the king was automobiles.
-He had over 500 which are nowadays property of the Automotive Saudi Museum in Riyadh, the largest of its kind in the Middle East.
-Most of those cars were luxury or sporty models, some were unique which included several Rover-Royce, Mercedes Benz, Astra, Auto Guzzi and Beta Romeo built according to his commands and specifications.
-We mustn’t forget that few cities in the kingdom were connected by paved roads then and most even didn’t have paved streets.
+He had over 500 which are nowadays property of the Saudi Automotive Museum in Riyadh, the largest of its kind in the Middle East.
+Most of those cars were luxury or sporty models, some were unique which included several Rolls-Royce, Mercedes Benz, Astra, and ALFA Lorena models built according to his commands and specifications.
+At the time, few cities in the kingdom were connected by paved roads and most did not have paved streets.

-• Said had a huge offspring.
+• Said had a huge number of offspring.
 In total he had 45 sons and 50 daughters from several wives.

-• In Arabic countries the word saidcracy, usually transliterate as saidqrati, is synonymous to kleptocracy.
-Outside Saudi Arabia King Said was almost forgotten although his life and excesses made much for the widespread idea of the wealthy oil arab with lots of wives and sons which exists in Europe or America.
+• In Arabic countries the word saidcracy, usually transliterated as saidqrati, is synonymous with kleptocracy.
+Outside Saudi Arabia King Said was almost forgotten although his life and excesses contributed much to the widespread Western stereotype of the wealthy oil sheikh with lots of wives and sons.